bradx32/BradleyRichmond_T1A2/README.md

 ### Welcome to my Portfolio Readme file.

 ### Purpose:
-The purpose of my portfolio website is to work as an online resume, information about me and showcasing my work with project pages and blogs.
-A represenation of myself to any development or IT professional employers.
+The purpose of my portfolio website is to work as an online resume, provide information about me and showcasing my work with project pages and blogs.
+A represenation of myself to any developer or IT professional employers.
+The site will gradually change over time as current work and projects are updated.

-The purpose is to provide an online portfolio that provides information about me, my skills, interested, professional knowledge and showcase my work.

 ### Functionality/features: